-You can find your code by tapping “Scan” at the bottom of the app and then tapping “My Code.”
-Here you can also share your QR code via text message, email, printing, and more.
-You can learn more about QR codes for business profiles here.
+You can find your code by tapping Charge at the bottom of your business profile, then QR code.
+Here, you can also share your QR code via text message, email, printing, and more.
+Learn about QR codes for your business profile.

-- Tap “Transfer Balance”
+- Tap Transfer

 Successful balance transfers should be available on the other profile within moments.
 There are no limits to how often or how much you can transfer between profiles.

-Why do business profile payments display more information than peer to peer payments?
+Why do business profile payments display more information than peer-to-peer payments?